QBI - Symposium

 The Quantitative Biosciences Institute (QBI) at UCSF and Rezo Therapeutics present “Separating the Signal from the Noise: AI in Biology,” a two-day symposium organized by Ali Bashir, Tanja Kortemme, Nevan Krogan, and Kliment Verba.

-This engaging symposium will bring together leading experts in protein design, structural dynamics, cell systems, and deep algorithm development.
-Through focused presentations and vibrant discussions, this event will foster dynamic exchanges and active brainstorming among a brilliant audience of researchers, learners, and innovators.
+This engaging symposium brought together leading experts in protein design, structural dynamics, cell systems, and deep algorithm development.
+Through focused presentations and vibrant discussions, this event fostered dynamic exchanges and active brainstorming among a brilliant audience of researchers, learners, and innovators.

 ____________________________________________________________________